On inverse mean curvature flow in Schwarzschild space and Kottler space: Inverse mean curvature flow in Schwarzchild manifold

 In view of the mean curvature estimate in Lemma \ref{lem-H-u} and Lemma \ref{lem-H-l}, we have the long time existence of the inverse mean curvature flow. \begin{prop} The solution of the inverse mean curvature flow is defined on $[0,\infty)$. \end{prop} \proof Let $[0,T)$ be the maximum time interval of existence for the smooth solution of the inverse mean curvature flow.
 If $T<\infty$, then Lemma \ref{lem-H-u} and Lemma \ref{lem-H-l} imply that

-From \eqref{bound-A}, we know that the second fundamental form of $\Sigma_t$ is bounded for $t\ra T$.
+From \eqref{bound-A}, we know that the full second fundamental form of $\Sigma_t$ is uniformly bounded as $t\ra T$.
 Then the regularity results of Krylov \cite{Kry} and the short time existence theorem imply that we can extend the solution smoothly beyond $T$, contradicting with the maximum of $T$.
 So we conclude that $T$ must be $\infty$. \endproof